 Blanket Sizes: Preemie - Toddler

 Preemie Size: The smallest blanket measures about 26 inches wide by 34 inches long.
-This measurement was taken without any edging; if you wish to add an edging, your finished blanket will obviously be a little bit bigger.
-You will need 2 balls / 10 oz / 280 g of yarn for the blanket itself, plus more for crocheting your gauge swatch.
+This measurement was taken without any edging; if you wish to add a baby blanket edging, your finished blanket will obviously be a little bit bigger.
+You will need 2 balls / 10 oz / 280 g of yarn for the blanket itself, plus a little bit more for crocheting your gauge swatch.
 So if you crochet your blanket using Bernat Softee, you'll need to get 3 5-oz skeins of yarn to complete this project.
-As far as yardage goes, you'll need about 724 yards / 662 meters for the blanket itself, plus more for your gauge swatch.
+As far as yardage goes, you'll need about 724 yards / 662 meters for the blanket itself, plus a bit more for your gauge swatch.

 Newborn / Receiving Blanket Size: The mid-sized blanket is 30 inches square.
 It could be made a little bit longer as well, if you prefer a more rectangular shape for the blanket.
-If so, aim for 3" x 34".
+If so, aim for 30" x 34".
 You will need 2-3 of the 5 oz balls of Bernat Softee for this size.
 2 balls is likely to be just enough or not quite enough depending on how tightly you crochet.
-Buy the third ball just in case you need it.
+Buy the third ball just in case you need it; you can always use it later for another project if you don't need it for this one.

 Toddler Size: The largest of the blankets is about 36 inches by 44 inches.
 You'll need 4 of the 5 oz balls of Bernat Softee to crochet this size.